 Likewise, before you start making piles, take into account what areas should be left open.
 For example, don't dump the white stuff in front of the door of an outbuilding, especially if you plan on clearing a path to it later (why move the same material twice?).

 06 of 10

 Snow Shoveling Tip: The Icy "Mulch"

 Jack Frost may be nipping at your nose while you're snow shoveling, but there's no reason for your mind to become as numb as your nose!
-That's why I'm determined to keep your mind busy while you're slinging Old Man Winter's refuse around.
+That's why you should keep your mind busy while you're slinging Old Man Winter's refuse around.

 - Keep your tosses low: Shrub branches brittle with the winter cold can easily snap off